You are listening to the Sean Hannity Radio Show Podcast.

 Now, my sources are beginning to filter back to me things that they're looking into.

-And I want to be clear, not confirmed, not corroborated, but this is now like peeling off layers of an onion here to get to the source.
+And I want to be clear: not confirmed, not corroborated, but this is now like peeling off layers of an onion here to get to the source.

 In other words, the only reason there would be a 400% increase in the surveillance of Americans.

-Fourth Amendment constitutional rights against unreasonable search and seizure.
+Now, remember, we have constitutional protections, Fourth Amendment constitutional rights against unreasonable search and seizure.

-If the government, if the NSA, if the CIA, if the FBI, if any of these agencies that have surveillance capability want to surveil you, they don't have a right to tap your phone.
+If the government, if the NSA, if the CIA, if the FBI, if any of these agencies that have surveillance capability want to surveill you, they don't have a right to tap your phone.

 It's illegal.

-Uh, if they want to look into your text, it's illegal.
+If they want to look into your text, it's illegal.

 If they want to look into your emails, it's illegal.